 Disclaimer: Although I have been doing eyelash enhancement treatments for years, I am not a doctor.
 All content and information in this post are for informational and educational purposes only and do not constitute medical advice.
 Always seek the advice of your own Medical Provider regarding any questions or concerns you have about your specific health before implementing any recommendations or suggestions from our Website.

 Latisse Age Requirement

 Latisse is approved by the FDA for patients 18 years of age and older.
-Safety and effectiveness in pediatric patients have not been studied and established.
+Safety and effectiveness in pediatric patients have not been studied and established.1

 Why Is There a Minimum Age Requirement to Use a Lash Serum?

-The short answer is no. If you’re under the age of 18, I recommend that you consult with a physician before using any lash serum, whether it’s a medication or a cosmetic.
+The short answer is no. If you’re under the age of 18, It’s recommended that you consult with a physician before using any lash serum.

-I hope this article has been helpful in answering your questions about lash serums and age restrictions.
-Remember, if you’re under the age of 18, it’s always best to consult with a physician before using any growth serums.
+I hope this article has been helpful in answering your questions about age restrictions before trying out a growth serum.
+Remember, if you’re under the age of 18, it’s always best to consult with a physician before giving this a try.

 Let me know your experience in the comments below!